 Levels and Types of Requirements

-There are many different types of requirements ranging from high level business requirements down to detailed technical requirements that specify an intricate part of a computer algorithm or hardware device.
-There are also types based on the source of the requirement such as stakeholder requirements or the location in the process such as transition requirements.
-There is often confusion and debate about exactly what constitutes a Requirement so some teams will define Business Rules and Policies as Requirements and other will view them as business specifications.
-Regardless of the method or the process that is being followed Enterprise Architect allows the analyst to create sophisticated models of all requirement types.
+There are many different types of requirement, ranging from high level business requirements down to detailed technical requirements that specify an intricate part of a computer algorithm or hardware device.
+There are also types based on the source of the requirement - such as stakeholder requirements - or the location in the process - such as transition requirements.
+There is often confusion and debate about exactly what constitutes a requirement, so some teams will define Business Rules and Policies as requirements and others will view them as business specifications.
+Regardless of the method or the process that is being followed, Enterprise Architect allows the analyst to create sophisticated models of all requirement types.

 Business Requirements are high-level requirements that express the objectives and desired outcomes of an organization.
 They are often disregarded as being 'fluffy' by engineers who cannot see how they would be implemented, but if they are articulated well they can be broken down to measurable statements.
 They are typically defined in a business case or other statements by the product owner or sponsor, the marketing department or the customer.
 They attempt to articulate why the organization is spending money and resources on the project.
 Enterprise Architect has a Business Requirement element available from the 'Requirements' toolbox page for this purpose.